10 Simple refactoring hacks for cleaner, better code!

 Conclusion

 So, next time you’re coding, take a moment to consider how you can refactor and make your code a little cleaner.
-Trust me, your future self and your team will thank you!
+Your future self and your team will thank you!

 You know the drill: chai ☕ and biscuits 🍪 for focus, and clean code for brilliance 💻.